Malbec: Argentina’s Signature Wine

 This New World pioneer, and the other French, Italian and Spanish immigrants who followed him, found that the dry, gray earth of the Mendoza plains which crept up the western base of the Andes mountain range was the perfect environment for the Malbec grape to thrive.

-Not only was the area blessed with abundant sunlight all year round, it had its own natural water supply – fresh snowmelt provided by the Andes themselves.
+Not only is the area blessed with abundant sunlight all year round, it has a moderate climate and its own natural water supply – fresh snowmelt provided by the Andes themselves.

 As spring settled over the white clad peaks, the melting snow flowed in rivers down to the Uco Valley below; a natural irrigation system which was first harnessed centuries ago by the native Huarpes to water their crops.